 Underinsured motorist coverage or uninsured motorist coverage is an additional coverage option on top of your auto insurance.

-Underinsured motorist coverage covers an individual in a car accident with an at-fault driver who has liability insurance coverage with policy limits lower than the damages from a car accident.
+Underinsured motorist coverage covers an individual in a car accident with an at-fault driver with liability insurance coverage with lower policy limits than the damages from a car accident.
 For example, a driver faces $30,000 in damages in a car accident with a negligent driver who has an auto liability insurance policy limit of $15,000.

-This means that an insurance company, in most cases, will not pay above the $15,000 auto insurance policy limits putting the driver at a loss of $15,000.
-This is because the negligent driver is underinsured and does not have underinsured liability coverage.
+In most cases, an insurance company will not pay above the $15,000 auto insurance policy limits, putting the driver at a loss of $15,000.
+This is because the negligent driver is underinsured and lacks underinsured liability coverage.

-In the same situation, if the driver who is not at fault has an added underinsured motorist insurance coverage, then the excess damages will gets deducted from their own insurance company.
-This is a huge benefit of having underinsured motorist coverage.
+In the same situation, if the driver who is not at fault has an added underinsured motorist insurance coverage, the excess damages will get deducted from their own insurance company.
+This is a massive benefit of having underinsured motorist coverage.

 When you go to sign an insurance policy, oftentimes, it may have uninsured motorist coverage and also underinsured coverage.
 But do make sure you read the auto insurance policy and the minimum insurance limits before signing the document.

-This is the type of bodily injury coverage that pays for bodily injury from an accident by uninsured drivers.
-Victims can claim for pain, suffering, emotional trauma, lost wages, medical expenses, funeral expenses, and more depending on the severity of their situation.
+This type of bodily injury coverage pays for bodily injury from an accident by uninsured drivers.
+Victims can claim for pain, suffering, emotional trauma, lost wages, medical expenses, funeral expenses, and more, depending on the severity of their situation.

-You shouldn’t pay for a car accident due to a negligent driver and this is where the underinsured motorist protection comes in handy.
-The underinsured motorist bodily injury pays for medical expenses, physical pain, emotional suffering, and other damages if in an accident with an uninsured driver.
+You shouldn’t pay for a car accident due to a negligent driver; this is where underinsured motorist protection comes in handy.
+The underinsured motorist’s bodily injury pays for medical expenses, physical pain, emotional suffering, and other damages if in an accident with an uninsured driver.

 The underinsured motorist property damage coverage pays for car repairs in a car crash with underinsured motorists.
-The UIM coverage will also help replace parts and even a car as the insurance company holds a financial responsibility towards the policyholder.
+The UIM coverage will also help replace parts and even a car, as the insurance company is financially responsible for the policyholder.
 Protect yourself against underinsured motorists with UIM coverage.

-California law requires that you have an auto policy that covers medical costs, bodily injury, and more to be able to legally drive in the states.
-Getting caught without car insurance will result in the suspension of your driver’s license, fines, and other punishments.
+California law requires that you have an auto policy that covers medical costs, bodily injury, and more to be able to drive in the states legally.
+Getting caught without car insurance will result in your driver’s license suspension, fines, and other punishments.

 Adding UIM coverage on top of your auto insurance is just enough insurance to protect yourself from medical bills from a hit-and-run accident.
-However, it is not mandatory to purchase or add UIM coverage to your automobile insurance in California.
+However, purchasing or adding UIM coverage to your automobile insurance in California is not mandatory.

-Each state has its own laws so what may be applicable for California may not be the same for any other state.
-For example, Virginia residents do not require an auto policy to legally drive around the state but if you are to get one, then it is compulsory to get UIM coverage with the car insurance policy.
+Each state has laws, so what may apply to California may not be the same for any other form.
+For example, Virginia residents do not require an auto policy to drive around the state legally.
+Still, if you are to get one, it is compulsory to get UIM coverage with the car insurance policy.

 The same goes for car insurance.
-Having different coverage like comprehensive coverage, collision insurance coverage, own UM coverage, UIM coverage, and more is a surefire way to protect yourself from getting into an accident with an underinsured driver.
-However, adding many different coverages can definitely spike up your insurance premiums.
+Different coverage like comprehensive coverage, collision insurance coverage, own UM coverage, UIM coverage, and more is a surefire way to protect yourself from getting into an accident with an underinsured driver.
+However, adding many different coverages can spike your insurance premiums.

 Since this is not compulsory, you need to sign a waiver with your insurance company if you want to remove it from your insurance policy.
-This waiver simply states that the insurance company had given you the choice to have this type of coverage but you decided to remove it from the policy.
+This waiver states that the insurance company had given you a choice to have this type of coverage, but you decided to remove it from the procedure.